-Please note that this pertains to South African Labour Law and Best Practice requirements.
+Please note that this pertains to South African Labour Relations, The Basic Conditions of Employment Act and Best Practice requirements.

 SMME’s (Small, Medium, Micro Enterprises) also seem to operate from the back foot.
 They always seem to do things as a reaction to something.
 Quite honestly it frustrates the hell out of me and what it does is add to the bottom line – the reality is they always end up paying through the nose and then they sit back and play the victim.

 Here are some of the ways (but not limited to) in which you can avoid ending up at the CCMA or paying huge fines and penalties.